ecc521/polyfill/math.random/readme.md

 ### How to Use:

 #### Step 1:
-Place the following code before your JavaScript in your HTML file
+Place the following code before your JavaScript in your HTML file.
+This will load the polyfill.
 ```html
 <script src="https://ecc521.github.io/polyfill/math.random/code.js"></script>
 ```

-This will load the polyfill

 #### Step 2:
 Now you will have cryptoGenerator defined in your global scope.